Actify

 Event start to finish

-Display a live scoreboard on a screen visible to all.
-As pods complete stations, scores update in real time.
-Have an MC or facilitator who announces standings after every 2 rotations — this creates collective energy spikes.
-The scoreboard transforms isolated pod activities into a shared narrative.
-At the halfway point, announce current standings and give trailing pods a 'bonus round' opportunity so nobody checks out.
+Display a live scoreboard visible to everyone.
+Scores update in real time as pods finish stations.
+Your MC announces standings after every 2 rotations — this creates collective energy spikes.
+The scoreboard turns isolated pod activities into a shared narrative.
+At halftime, announce current standings and drop a bonus-round opportunity so trailing pods don't check out.

 MC halftime script